 Boats may be displayed in the water or on land.
 The nearest launch ramp is about 2 miles from the show, down the Yaquina River near the airport.
 The tide will be favorable for getting from the ramp to the show Friday morning.
 The tide will be favorable for returning to the ramp Sunday afternoon, if you're polite enough to stay until the show closes at 4:00.
 You can probably bum a tow from a motorboat if you ask nicely.
 Always stay on the outside of the river bend near the boatyard, no matter how tempting a shortcut may look.

 There will be free dry camping available for exhibitors in an old mill site next to the show.
 It's OK to sleep on your boat, and mooring is free Friday through Sunday nights.
 There is a pancake breakfast Saturday and Sunday mornings, and food vendors will offer several lunch options.
-Coots will be gathering at the Twisted Snout Brewery and Restaurant, across the street from the show for dinners.
+Coots will be gathering for dinners at a nearby restaurant.

 Events during the show will include boatbuilding, boat rides, a poker paddle and cardboard boat races.
 The Boathouse will be loaning out rowboats and canoes.
 More information can be found on the Official Port of Toledo Wooden Boat Show Web page.

 A special treat this year is a total eclipse of the Sun on Monday, the 21st.
 Those of us who stay over Sunday night will be able to watch the eclipse begin at about 9:00 Monday morning, with almost two minutes of totality around 10:15.
 Toledo is far enough inland that the summer coast fog and clouds often don't reach it, so there's a good chance that we'll have a good view of the eclipse.

 Due to the possible traffic problems caused by the crowds of eclipse watchers, exhibitors are welcome to come early to the show and stay late.